yunusgungor/m3tm/codeflow/README.en.md

 "[codeflow.xml content] [code content] Explain the inter-component dependencies in this project."
 "[codeflow.xml content] [code content] Analyze the roadmap of this project."
 "[codeflow.xml content] [code content] Analyze the error trends in this project."
+"[codeflow.xml content] [code content] Visualize the documentation quality distribution in this project."

+# Complex architecture visualizations
+"[codeflow.xml content] [code content] Explain the component interaction diagram of this project."
+"[codeflow.xml content] [code content] Explain the data flow diagram of this project."
+"[codeflow.xml content] [code content] Explain the deployment architecture diagram of this project."

+# Pattern relationship visualizations
+"[codeflow.xml content] [code content] Explain the relationships between patterns in this project as a network diagram."
+"[codeflow.xml content] [code content] Group and explain the most frequently co-occurring patterns in this project."

+# Technical debt visualizations
+"[codeflow.xml content] [code content] Explain the technical debt distribution in this project as a heat map."
+"[codeflow.xml content] [code content] Provide a trend analysis showing technical debt accumulation over time in this project."

+# Performance visualizations
+"[codeflow.xml content] [code content] [performance test results] Explain an analysis showing performance bottlenecks in this project."

+# Risk visualizations
+"[codeflow.xml content] [code content] Position risk factors in this project on an impact and probability matrix."

+# Progress visualizations
+"[codeflow.xml content] [story statuses] Present the completion status of this project as a burndown chart explanation."
+"[codeflow.xml content] [story statuses] Provide an analysis showing velocity metrics over time for this project."

+# Documentation coverage visualizations
+"[codeflow.xml content] [code content] [documentation content] Explain the heat map showing documentation coverage of the codebase."
+"[codeflow.xml content] [documentation content] Explain the relationships between documentation sections as a network diagram."

+# User journey visualizations
+"[codeflow.xml content] [API usage data] Visualize API usage flow and common user journeys."
 ```

 ## Frequently Asked Questions